tarasovcad/gameov/README.md

 3) list of usernames that cannot be used, such as 'admin'
 4) fix eslint and husky
 5) change navbar and sidebar to server components
+6) add eye to input password, add required at top of label